HamStudy/hamstudy-hambook/tech2022/content/Part 1. Science/Chapter 3. Radio Wave/section 3-1 Freq and Wavelength.md

 > **Key Information:** *RF* (Radio Frequency) refers to *radio signals of all types*.{{< link id="T5C06" >}}

 You've probably heard the term **RF** tossed around, but what does it actually mean? **RF stands for Radio Frequency** – basically, it's a fancy way of saying "radio signals."
 RF covers all types of radio signals, whether they're used for voice, data, or other forms of wireless communication.

-So when someone mentions RF, they're talking about the entire range of frequencies that we hams and other radio operators use to send our signals through the air.
+As we've already mentioned, **radio frequency energy (RF) is a form of alternating current (AC), but at much higher frequencies than household electricity**.
+Instead of moving electrons back and forth in a wire, like AC in your home, RF travels as electromagnetic waves through space, carrying signals across short and long distances.

 Whether you're tuning in to your favorite FM station, chatting on a repeater, or sending data over a satellite link, you're working with RF.
 It's the bread and butter of all radio communication, and it's what makes all this cool stuff possible.

 > **Key Information:** The abbreviation *MHz* stands for "megahertz" which is a measurement of frequency (1,000,000 Hz).{{< link id="T5C07" >}}